simplesecure/ssa-sdk/README.md

 Behind the scenes, that user is creating a decentralized identity anchored to the bitcoin blockchain.
 They are also creating encryption keys that will be used to encrypt all of their data client-side before it ever leaves their computer.

-This is a zero-knowledge SDK, so developers implementing it will not be able to access user keys* and we, the utility providing this SDK, will not be able to access user keys**.

-*It's important to note here that bad actors could develop an app that takes this client-side code and uses it in nefarious ways.
-We do not claim to prevent that, but we do provide the tools to avoid applications and developers having to store user data on their own servers and databases.

-**We really really can't access the keys.
-There's nothing in our power that would allow us to act in a nefarious way.
-That's by design.
+**SimpleID's Trust Model**
+There are plenty of trustless solutions in the Web 3.0 space, but SimpleID takes a more custodial approach.
+End users and app developers need to trust SimpleID, but end users, in turn, do not need to trust each of the apps they use that has SimpleID implemented.

+Because SimpleID is a custodial solution, the user's keychain is created on a server and encrypted before being stored in a database for later use.
+This is a conscious decision to help accelerate the adoption of blockchain-based and decentralization-focused applications and technologies.
+Much like Coinbase is the custodial on-ramp for cryptocurrency exchange, SimpleID is the custodial onramp to decentralized identity and storage.

+**User Benefits**

 So what does the user get out of this exactly?
 They get the simple login flow they're used to, but they get the added benefits of encryption, protection against snooping, and security.
+The user account is also portable, which is not something traditional Web 3.0 auth providers can say.

 ### Quick Start